 3 a Curriculum Vitae

-4 a certification of C1 level in English of the European Framework of Reference for Languages for those candidates who have not completed and Degree in English Studies or equivalent.
+4 a certification of C1 level in English of the European Framework of Reference for Languages.
 This is a compulsory requisite to gain access to the programme.

 When the number of candidates exceeds the maximum number of positions available in the programme (12 per year) the following selectino criteria will be applied: academic transcript: 75%, cv: 25%.
 The Academic Committee may call the candidates to an interview if necessary.